-One of the greatest public speaker and social theorist of the period was Cicero (106-43 BC), a statesman of almost unrivalled caliber.
-Cicero’s works, the influential De Inventione and Topics (alongside De Oratore, Brutus and Orator), continues to provide the basic fundamentals of the modern art of public speaking.
-While a few are born with the talent, most politicians require years of training to develop a sufficiently high level of proficiency in inflection, gesture, pitch, vocabulary and audience rapport in a public surrounding.
+One of the greatest public speakers and social theorists of the period was the great Cicero (106-43 BC), a statesman of almost unrivalled caliber.
+Cicero’s works, the influential De Inventione and Topics, continues to provide the basic fundamentals of the modern art of public speaking.
+While a few are born with the talent (we’re looking at you, Ronald Reagan and Bill Clinton), most politicians require years of training to develop a sufficiently high level of proficiency in inflection, gesture, pitch, vocabulary and audience rapport in a public surrounding.
 Interestingly, one of the greatest orators of the 20th century, Winston Churchill, was born with a lisp – but he practiced it right out of his speech!

-The United States Presidential Debates provide an opportunity for presidential candidates to present their fundamental philosophy of governance to the American public.
+The United States Presidential Debates provides an opportunity for presidential candidates to present their philosophy of governance and core values to the American public.
 Typically, these debates are held three times during the peak of the campaigning period.
 It is normally sponsored by a media agency and moderated by one of their personalities.

 Public debates are a rather new phenomenon to American presidential elections.
-The first official and public debates between presidential candidates were held on September 26, 1960, in the CBS-owned WBBM studio in Chicago, which featured Massachusetts Senator John F. Kennedy for the Democratic Party, and Richard M. Nixon, the sitting Vice-President for the Eisenhower administration, for the Republican Party.
-The debate between the two men, held over four one-hour sessions that were broadcast live over national television and radio, saw record breaking viewership figures in excess of 70 million Americans.
+The first official public debates between presidential candidates were held on September 26, 1960, in the CBS-owned WBBM studio in Chicago, featuring Massachusetts Senator John F. Kennedy for the Democratic Party, and Richard M. Nixon, the sitting Vice-President for the Eisenhower administration, for the Republican Party.
+The debate between the two men, held over four one-hour sessions that were broadcasted live over national television and radio, saw record breaking viewership figures in excess of 70 million.

-Nixon, an experienced debater from his days in Duke, was widely expected to steamroll past the young Kennedy.
-Nixon was indeed judged to be the winner by those listening to the radio broadcast, but in a surprising twist, Kennedy was roundly declared the victor by television audiences.
-His confident, stylish and charismatic appearance contrasted sharply to Nixon’s dour and fidgety stage presence, a fact that will shape presidential debates from that moment onwards as political advisers realized the influence of a candidates’ stateliness and ‘presidential gravitas’ to the American public.
+Nixon, an experienced debater from his days at Duke, was widely expected to steamroll past the young Kennedy.
+Nixon was indeed judged to be the winner by those listening to the radio broadcast.
+However, in a surprising twist, Kennedy was roundly declared the victor by television audiences.
+His confident, stylish and charismatic appearance contrasted sharply to Nixon’s dour and fidgety stage presence, a fact that will shape presidential debates from that moment onwards as political advisors realized the influence of a candidates’ stateliness and ‘presidential gravitas’ to the American public.